wp-plugins/nextgen-gallery/readme.txt

 == Installation ==

-1. Upload the files to wp-content/plugins/nggallery
+1. Upload the files to wp-content/plugins/nextgen-gallery

 2. Go to the web page http://www.jeroenwijering.com/ and download the JW Image Rotator and unpack the conent

-3. Upload the file imagerotator.swf to the nggallery folder
+3. Upload the file imagerotator.swf to the nextgen-gallery folder

 4. Activate the plugin

 5. Add a gallery and upload some images (the main gallery folder must have write permission)

-6. Go to your post/page an enter the tag '[gallery=ID]' or '[slideshow=ID]'.
+6. Go to your post/page an enter the tag '[nggallery id=x]' or '[slideshow id=x]'.
 	See more tags in the FAQ section

 That's it ...
 Have fun